Magento 2 Install a New Theme Setup Tutorial

 Go to the Content>Design>Configuration and choose Edit the store theme:

-Select the desired theme from the dropdown menu and click the Save Configuration button.
+Switch to the desired Magento theme from the dropdown menu and click the Save Configuration button.

 If a new theme is presented as a composer package, you will need to install it using composer.